About

 Beige Cowell (they/them, she/her) has been playing the baritone saxophone for twelve years and composing music for nine.
 What first started as a way to cope with the death of her father, writing music very quickly became Beige’s passion.
 Music was their constant companion through years of an unstable home, foster care, and post-traumatic stress.

 After graduating from UNT with a BM in Composition in 2023, Beige was awarded a Fulbright U.S. Study Research Award to Sweden.
 They are currently pursuing a Master of Art in Music Composition at the University of North Texas.
+Her thesis entitled Anne Bonny, a folk opera, is a folk opera story reimagining the lives of historical female pirates and lovers, Anne Bonny and Mary Read.

 Identity